Materials & Care

 The craft of making ceramics involves the alchemical process of turning soft organic matter into a hard, long–lasting material.

-When clay (greenware, fragile and unfired pottery) is fired to earthenware, water is removed, causing the particles to irreversibly adhere to each other and bond.
-Kaolin is transformed into Metakaolin and remains in its rigid shape when moistened.
+When clay shaped into greenware (fragile, unfired pottery) is fired to stoneware, water is removed, causing the particles to irreversibly adhere to each other and bond.

 Clay minerals are a common component of sedimentary, silicate–bearing rocks.
 In the Westerwald region volcanoes shaped the landscape over 30 million years ago.
 The lava from the eruptions solidified to basalt and locked the clay for millions of years until global warming in the Tertiary created a deep kaolinization of the subsoil.
 Particles of weathering feldspathic rocks deposited in lakes and deltas forming deposits where clays are still mined from today.

-02 Clay slip you get when adding water to the dry clay.
-It serves as glue that holds the clay parts together when attaching handles for example or other parts when handbuilding.
-Clay slip can also be used with plaster moulds for casting.
+2 → Clay slip you get when adding water to the dry clay.
+It can serve as a glue that holds parts together when for example attaching handles or other parts when handbuilding.
+Clay slip with bit of deflocculant can also be used for plaster moulds for casting pieces.

-04 Leather hard clay, after having dried for a bit, it is strong enough now for trimming the bases, and/or adding handles.
+4 → Leather hard clay, after having dried for a bit, is strong enough for trimming the bases, and / or adding handles.

-05 Bone dry clay, Greenware, after a minimum drying time of 7 days, depending on the climate, when it’s dry enough to be bisque fired.
+5 → Bone dry clay (greenware), you get after a drying time of minimum 5 days (depending on the climate) when it’s dry enough and ready to be bisque fired.
 Final finishes are done with a sponge.
 This is the most fragile state.

 a pinch of salt